-- 2.2.1 Review funding provided for infrastructure groups to: - deliver training and guidance to help VCOs apply for funding - develop a buddying scheme to help less established and smaller organisations to apply for funding. - 2.2.2 Develop a Voluntary and Community Sector Support Strategy with reference to the Compact Agreement.
+- 2.2.1 Review funding provided for infrastructure groups to: - deliver training and guidance to help VCOs apply for funding - develop a buddying scheme to help less established and smaller organisations to apply for funding. - 2.2.2 Develop a Voluntary and Community Sector Support Strategy.
 This could cover: - Council funding for the voluntary and community sector - support, advice and capacity building - regeneration, neighbourhood and community development initiatives.